kyle-tennison/notes/independent study/quantum/De Broglie Wavelength.md

 ### Background

-The **Planck-Einstein** relationship, which was created after Einstein was able to describe the photoelectric effect, explains that the energy in a photon is:
+The **Planck-Einstein** relationship, which was developed after Einstein described the photoelectric effect, explains that the energy in a photon is:

 $$E = h \nu $$